-Across the literature on this site, you frequently see use of the term tax home.
+Across the literature on this site, you frequently see the use of the term travel therapy tax home.
 You may be wondering what exactly a tax home is.
 A tax home is a concept best defined by the IRS.
 As a blogger, I’ll do my best to explain a tax home and provide you with references to more official sources.
 If you have questions about the subject matter, please reach out to a tax professional for more information.
 I am not a tax professional and do not have professional experience working with taxes.

 You may consider contacting an enrolled agent or certified public accountant.
 An enrolled agent is a federally licensed tax professional who can complete taxes and represent taxpayers before the IRS.
 A certified public accountant is licensed by individual state certifications.
 Here is a website where you can locate enrolled agents in your area: https://taxexperts.naea.org/.